Egypt men's national basketball team

 The Egypt national basketball team represents Egypt in international basketball competitions.
 The team is directed by the Egyptian Basketball Federation.

-Winning the title of the EuroBasket 1949 has been the team's most celebrated achievement.
-They are the only non-European nation to win the competition.
-In addition its 5th-place finish at the 1950 FIBA World Championship as well as its 9th-place finish at the 1952 Summer Olympics, remain the best results ever of an African nation at each tournament.
-The title of the EuroBasket 1949, is the most prestigious basketball title of an African nation as well.
+The team's most celebrated achievements include a victory at EuroBasket 1949, becoming the only non-European nation to win the competition, and a 5th-place finish at the 1950 FIBA World Championship, as well as its 9th-place finish at the 1952 Summer Olympics, which as of 2026 are still the best results for an African nation at either tournament.
 At the FIBA Africa Championship, Egypt holds a record number of 17 medals (alongside Angola).
 Egypt joined the International Federation of Basketball (FIBA) in 1934 and has Africa's longest basketball tradition.

 History

 EuroBasket 1937

 Egyptians posing with EuroBasket 1937 champions Lithuanians.

 The Egyptians finished last at the second European basketball championship, the EuroBasket 1937 held by FIBA Europe continental federation.
 They had lost their first two preliminary round games against Estonia and Lithuania before withdrawing from the tournament.
 Their remaining matches were lost by default, including the final preliminary match, the classification semi-final, and the 7th/8th playoff.